About My Zen Path

 So when I do something in harmony with my original nature, I follow my own path, which is essentially My Zen Path!

-My Zen Path features interesting ideas about purposeful work, meaningful life and stories of individuals who personify these.
+My Zen Path features interesting ideas about self-exploration, purposeful work, meaningful life and stories of individuals who personify these.
 It is for all those who wish to follow their own path, including those who haven’t yet figured out their own path! 🙂 You can find several articles, personality assessments (psychometric tests) and videos related to self discovery, self-actualization and inspiring people here.

 During my own self-exploration I used several psychometric inventories, few other insightful resources that I shared with some of my friends and they found them quite helpful.
 I also gave a talk called ‘What Do I Really Want To Do?’ at ThoughtWorks, Pune (India) in Feb 2015.
 I realized that many of my friends and people from the audience resonated with my thoughts and were curious about my own self-exploration.
 The talk was then followed by 7 blog posts series: Journey Of Self Exploration that became quite popular.

 What I had thought of as a deeply personal journey turned out be a nascent need of many other professionals.
 It doesn’t matter whether you know Maslow’s hierarchy, self-actualization and all that jargon; aligning your work with your original nature, your own being is a bliss that everyone could benefit from.
 And that’s the reason for My Zen Path and my work around it.

 Since its launch in Nov 2015, I am writing articles, stories here that would encourage all of us to rethink our work and life – for individuals as well as within the organizational work culture.
 I believe the resources here would be useful for individuals keen on their own self-exploration, self-actualization as well as for organizations looking for talent management insights.

-This is what I am doing through My Zen Path as it continues to evolve –
+This is what I offer through My Zen Path as it continues to evolve –